-Exploring Your Environment 1 - County Class 161 (not eligible for state fair)
+Exploring Your Environment 1 (not eligible for state fair)

 Prepare a display or poster that illustrates an activity from the project manual.
 The display should demonstrate an understanding of natural and/or manmade environments, how humans affect the environment, or how the environment affects our lives.
-Include your project manual that documents activity recordkeeping, your answers to activity questions, and details the exhibitor's thoughts and ideas.
+Include your project manual that documents activity recordkeeping, your answers to activity questions, and details personal thoughts and ideas.

-Exploring Your Environment 2 - County Class 162 (not eligible for state fair)
+Exploring Your Environment 2 (not eligible for state fair)

 Prepare a display or poster that illustrates an activity from the project manual.
 The display should demonstrate an understanding of one of the following: stewardship of natural resources, investigating greenhouse effects on living organisms, methods of reducing or managing waste in your home or community, or calculating your ecological footprint.
-Include your project manual that documents activity recordkeeping, your answers to activity questions, and details the exhibitor's thoughts and ideas.
+Include your project manual that documents activity recordkeeping, your answers to activity questions, and details personal thoughts and ideas.